How to Recover Deleted Data from Empty Recycle Bin?

 What Happens When You Delete A File?

-When you select a file or folder on your Windows PC and press the delete key, the file moves straight into the recycle bin; but if you hold down the SHIFT key and press the DELETE key at the same time, the file or folder will skip the recycle bin and get completely erased from the computer system.
+On a Windows computer, selecting a file or folder and pressing the delete key immediately sends the item into the recycle bin.
+But, if you simultaneously hold down the SHIFT key and click the delete key, the item skips the recycle bin and is totally removed from the computer.

 So, if you discover you made a mistake by deleting a file/folder you shouldn’t have removed, there are still chances of getting it back.
 However, this may require the use of a third-party data recovery software app like DiskInternals Uneraser.